btnguyenPersonal/edit/README.md

             - r to replace current, R to replace all, n next, N backwards
             - somehow make a search that is project wide, is that what ? could be??
         - will need to have some kind of highlighting all occurences while in the special visual-search state?
+    - cursor freakout
+    - gg on V
-    - ctrl w and ctrl backspace
+    - G and gg on dot
-    - deal with wrapping lines
-## done
+    - improve render a lot to not rerender, and save lines for the color instead of by char
+    - gc deleting when //comment is close
     - commenting
     - add emacs commands for insert mode
     - t T //need c and d to work with this -> seems like should be able to convert this somehow to simplify logic?